tarantool/doc/doc/reference/reference_lua/connpool.rst

     ``experimental.connpool`` is an experimental module and is subject to changes.

-An ``experimental.connpool`` module provides a set of features for connecting to remote cluster instances and for executing remote procedure calls on an instance that satisfies the specified criteria.
+The ``experimental.connpool`` module provides a set of features for connecting to remote cluster instances and for executing remote procedure calls on an instance that satisfies the specified criteria.

 ..
 NOTE::